Install from GitHub

 Professional statistical analysis for survey data in R.

 mariposa (Marburg Initiative for Political and Social Analysis) provides 76 functions for importing, managing, transforming, and analyzing survey data.
 Covers the full workflow from data import (SPSS, Stata, SAS, Excel) through label management, recoding, and standardization to statistical analysis with survey weights, grouped operations via dplyr::group_by(), and publication-ready output.
-All statistical results are validated against SPSS v29 for full reproducibility.
+Statistical results are validated against SPSS v29 within documented per-tier tolerances; see vignette("spss-compatibility") for per-function status.

 Installation